Banda, Uttar Pradesh: Bhuragarh Fort

 Across the river Ken there are ruins of Bhuragarh Fort, said to be built with brown stones by Raja Guman Singh in the 17th century.
 This place was important during the freedom struggle.
 A mela is organised in this place called ‘Natbali Ka Mela’.
 The fort is situated at the bank of the Ken river.
-Seeing the sunset from the fort is a beautiful experience.
 The historical importance of Bhuragarh Fort is related to Bundela reign, Kirat Singh, son of Jagat Rai, repaired Bhuragarh Fort in 1746 A.D.
 None Arjun Singh was the caretaker of the fort.

 In 1787 AD, Nawab Ali Bahudur I with the help of Kalinjar Bhatts defeated the Bundelas and captured Bhuragarh.
 He started a series of wars and extended his dominions from Kalpi to Kalinjar.
 He is called the Conqueror of Bundelkhand and his forces swayed into Orchcha and levied chauth for Peshwas of Pune.
 His thrust enabled Kalinjar Bhattas to march into Vindhya and defeat Rewa, Maihar, Vijayraghogargh and adjoining states.
 The Nawab died in 1802 A.D. and the majority of his hard earned land passed to the British.

 Banda became a gun salute state and started its modern approach under Nawab Zulfikar Bahadur.
 He established a modern education system and helped to renew the Banda administrations.
 He stationed the Kalinjar Bhattshahi in front of Banda railway station, Charkhari Battshahi in Choti Bazar and Jhasi Huzur in Bhuragarh fort hence creating Banda a hub of Maratha dominionation of the North.
 This was the golden period of Banda when culture and language were promoted.
 Nawab Tank was built in memory of Mirza Ghalib, who happens to be a blood relative of Nawab.
 Nawab started the Shazar stone masonry works and his rule was one of the milestones in peace and Maratha hegemony.

 The Indian Rebellion of 1857 started on 14 June.
 In Banda it was led by Nawab Ali Bahadur II.
 This struggle was much fiercer than expected and revolutionaries from Allahabad, Kanpur and Bihar joined the Nawab in fighting the British.
 On 15 June 1857, revolutionaries killed Joint Magistrate Cockrail.
 On 16 April 1858, Whitluck arrived in Banda and fought against the Maratha army of Banda, supported by Tatya on south and Kalinjar Bhatts from east.
 About 3000 revolutionaries were killed in the fort during this war.
 Nuts (people who perform acrobatic feats) from Sarbai sacrificed their lives in this war.
 Their graves are found inside the fort.

 The Nawab was dismissed from his possessions in Banda, imprisoned and sent to Indore jail.
 All his Banda dominions were passed to RaiBahadur Manvendrasingh Awasthi, an important minister of Kalinjar bhattshahi.